vlang/vsl/README.md

 simulations over many years.
-We believe that it is possible to rewrite these libraries in native V and at the same time achieve the same speed delivered by them, but at the same time, we want to allow to the users of VSL the possibility to choose when to use these libraries as backend and when not.
+We believe that it is possible to rewrite these libraries in native V and at the same time achieve the same speed delivered by them, but at the same time, we want to allow to the users of VSL the possibility to choose when to use these libraries as a backend and when not.
 That is why each module documents the flags that allow this at the time of use.

-## Installation
+## 🚀 Installation

 It is possible to optimize certain modules using different backends.
-For this there are some C dependencies that can be installed optionally.
+For this, there are some C dependencies that can be installed optionally.
 If you want to use these C dependencies and other libraries, the easiest way to work with VSL is via Docker.
 Having Docker and VS Code installed, you can start developing powerful numerical simulations